apache/nuttx/configs/olimex-stm32-p407/README.txt

     Where <filename> is the file that you want to transfer.
-If -l nnnn is not specified, then there will likely be packet buffer overflow errors. nnnn should be set to a value less than or equal to CONFIG_SYSTEM_ZMODEM_PKTBUFSIZE
+If -l nnnn is not specified, then there will likely be packet buffer overflow errors. nnnn should be set to a strictly less than CONFIG_SYSTEM_ZMODEM_PKTBUFSIZE.
+    All testing was performed with -l 512.

     If you are using the NuttX implementation of rz and sz on the Linux host, then the last command simplifies to just: